makrisramasamy/azure-devops/README.md

 Create Makefile, requirements.txt, hello.py, Testhello.py under your github repo.

-Makefile : To automate your code.
+Makefile : To automate your build.
 Hello.py : Python code to implement.
 Testhello.py : Testing your code.
 requirements.txt : Required pakages to be installed by pip to run this project will be listed here.

-To run this project locally :  make individual command ( eg install ) or all to run
+To run this project locally :  Invoke make individual command ( eg install ) or all

 Set up a workflow for continous integration using Github Actions